• war •

 wawr • Hear it!

 Meaning: 1.
 Full-scale armed military combat between two or more nations or regions.
 2. A major struggle between two or more sides on an issue that involves active, unbridled attempts for one side to defeat the other(s) and, in some sense, win.

-In Play: War is not a word to play with so we will treat it with the respect and dignity it deserves.
-Even though the invasion of Iraq is not legally a war (Congress never declared it a war), it is factually a war not only for our daughters and sons suffering in it but the Iraqis themselves.
+In Play: War is not a word to play with, so we will treat it with the respect and dignity it deserves.
+Even though the invasion of Iraq was not legally a war (Congress never declared it a war), it was factually a war, not only for our daughters and sons suffering in it, but the Iraqis themselves.
 Today we salute not only those who have fallen in the past but those who, unfortunately, continue to fall today in war.

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!